ropensci/osfr/.github/CONTRIBUTING.md

 # Contributing to osfr

-This outlines how to propose a change to osfr
+This outlines how to propose a change to osfr.

 ### Development environment

 To get started with osfr development you'll need to generate a personal access token (PAT) on OSF's testing server.
 The following steps will get you setup:

 1. Create an account on <https://test.osf.io/>.
-2. Generate a PAT for the new account.
+2. Generate a PAT for the new account with all permission scopes enabled.
+This is necessary to run osfr's unit tests.
 3. Fork the osfr repository and clone a local copy.
 4. Create a `.Renviron` file in the root of your project directory that defines the `OSF_PAT` and `OSF_SERVER` environment variables.
 It should look like this: